 - Kansas – The Kansas High Performance Incentive Program (HPIP) provides tax incentives to qualifying employers who pay above average wages and invest in certain types of training for their workers.
 The HPIP program provides a 10% tax credit for companies that make a capital investment of at least $50,000 at the company’s facility.
 In the five Kansas City metro counties of Douglas, Johnson, Sedgwick, Shawnee and Wyandotte, the threshold is $1 million.
 The tax credit has a 16-year carryforward provided facilities requalify.

-- Nebraska – The ImagiNE Nebraska Act (LB1107) provides credits, refunds, and exemptions to Nebraska businesses.
-Under LB 1107, $25 million in credits and refunds will be available in 2021 and 2022, increasing to $100 million in 2023 and 2024.
+- Nebraska – The ImagiNE Nebraska Act (LB1107) provides credits, refunds and exemptions to Nebraska businesses.
+Under LB 1107, $100 million in credits and refunds will be available in in 2023 and 2024.
 The law incentivizes business for employee retention and job training, as well as providing a refundable income tax credit for property taxes paid.
 It also provides a tax credit for producers of eligible renewable chemicals.

-If your company could benefit from more insight about state and local tax issues, please reach out to your Adams Brown advisor.
+It is always best to reach out to a trusted advisor prior to expanding into a new state.
+If your company could benefit from more insight about state and local tax issues, please contact an Adams Brown advisor.